The Rick Hansen Foundation Accessibility Certification™ (RHFAC) Assessor Training Course

 - Pass the RHFAC Professional Exam, facilitated by the CSA (Canadian Standards Association) Group

-Find out moreTo learn more about the Rick Hansen Foundation Accessibility Certification™ (RHFAC) Assessor Training Course, contact:
+Questions?Please contact the Rick Hansen Foundation Accessibility Certification™ (RHFAC) Assessor Training Course:

 School of Access